gracielundell/epicodus-js-code-review-3/README.md

 * [Ember CLI](http://ember-cli.com/)
 * [PhantomJS](http://phantomjs.org/)

 To serve the project, in the terminal run *$ git clone https://github.com/gracielundell/epicodus-js-w2-code-review*.
 Then, open it with the text editor of your choice.
-Run *$ npm install* and *$ boser install* to load the required npm dependencies.
+Run *$ npm install* and *$ bower install* to load the required npm dependencies.
 Once these are installed, run *$ ember serve* to start the server, and view the project in your browser by clicking[here](http://localhost:4200).

 ## Technologies
 - Ember.js